Getting Around

 • State/Lake Loop Elevated Station:

-• Trains operating along the Brown, Green, Orange and Pink lines and the Purple Line Express will no longer stop at the State/Lake elevated station for the duration of the construction.
+• Trains operating along the Brown, Green, Orange and Pink lines and the Purple Line Express will no longer stop at the State/Lake elevated station for the duration of construction.
 See the updated train service map to the right.

 • Subway:

 • The Lake Red Line subway station will remain open.
-There are currently no impacts to the subway station.

 • Bus: